RafaelCamargo97/gen-audio-maker/README.md

     ```

 4.  **Configure your environment variables:**
-    *   Make a copy of the example environment file:
+    *   Create a `.env` file in the project root.
+You can copy the template:
         ```bash
+        # For Windows
+        copy .env.example .env
+        # For macOS/Linux
         cp .env.example .env
         ```
     *   Open the `.env` file and add your credentials and settings.

+### **⚠️ Important Note on Local Storage**

+This application stores all generated files locally on your machine.
+For every job you run—whether an audiobook or a story—a new folder with a unique ID is created inside the `data/job-data/` directory.
+This folder contains the uploaded PDF, all intermediate text and audio blocks, and the final output file.
+Over time, this directory can grow quite large.
+It is recommended to periodically **clear the contents of the `data/job-data/` folder** to free up disk space.

 ### Environment Variables (`.env`)

-This file is crucial for the application to run.

 *   `GEMINI_API_KEY_1`, `GEMINI_API_KEY_2`, etc.: Your Google AI Studio API keys.
 You must have at least one.
-The application will use them in numerical order.
 *   `GEMINI_TTS_MODEL`: The model for Text-to-Speech.
 Defaults to `"models/text-to-speech"`.
 *   `GEMINI_TEXT_MODEL`: The model for text generation.
-We recommend `"gemini-1.5-pro-latest"`.
+Recommended: `"gemini-1.5-pro-latest"`.
-*   `MAX_CONCURRENT_REQUESTS`: The number of simultaneous API requests for audio generation.
-A value between 5 and 10 is recommended.
+*   `MAX_CONCURRENT_REQUESTS`: Number of simultaneous API requests for audio generation (e.g., `5`).
-*   `API_REQUEST_LIMIT`: The maximum number of API calls allowed in the time window (e.g., 30).
+*   `API_REQUEST_LIMIT`: Max API calls allowed in the time window (e.g., `30`).
-*   `API_REQUEST_WINDOW_SECONDS`: The time window for the rate limit in seconds (e.g., 60).
+*   `API_REQUEST_WINDOW_SECONDS`: The time window for the rate limit in seconds (e.g., `60`).

 ### Running the Application